kimcheese33/Mission-to-Mars/README.md

 ## Overview

-For this project, we built a web app showcasing Mars.
-To build the site, we scaped data from several Nasa site using Splinter and BeautifulSoup.
-Finally, we customized the site using Bootstrap.
+For this project, I built a web app showcasing Mars.
+To build the site, I used BeautifulSoup and Splinter to automated a web browser and scraped data from several Nasa sites.
+I then created a MongoDB database to store the data from the web scrape.
+Finally, I created a web app with Flask to display the data.
+I also utilized HTML/CSS and Bootstrap to customize the web app.